edgirges/mode-js-graph/all-accounts-performance/README.md

 This repository contains a **shared library architecture** for Mode Analytics dashboard charts.
 All charts use a common shared library (`shared-chart-library.js`) with individual chart-specific files for unique functionality, eliminating code duplication and improving maintainability.

+## Problems Solved

+These custom charts were designed to address specific limitations in Mode's native multi-metric visualizations:

+### 📊 **Y-Axis Auto-Scaling Issues**

+- **Mode Problem**: Multi-metric charts in Mode did not automatically adjust Y-axis range for better visibility when metrics were toggled on/off
+- **Our Solution**: Dynamic Y-axis scaling that recalculates optimal range based on currently visible metrics

+### 🔘 **Metric Selection Efficiency**

+- **Mode Problem**: Selecting/deselecting multiple metrics was tedious, requiring individual clicks for each metric
+- **Our Solution**: "Select All" and "Deselect All" buttons for instant bulk metric control

+### 🎛️ **Customization & Flexibility**

+- **Mode Limitation**: Limited ability to customize chart behavior, styling, and interactions
+- **Our Solution**: Fully customizable charts that can be tailored for specific visualization needs while maintaining seamless integration with Mode reports

+### 🔗 **Mode Integration**

+- **Benefit**: Charts display alongside Mode's native charts and leverage Mode's data infrastructure
+- **Compatibility**: Does not interfere with Mode's native quick charts or date picker functionality

 ## Project Status: ✅ Complete & Production Ready

 All 9 dashboard charts have been refactored to use the shared library architecture with a global custom date picker system.